Navdeep-s/fast-file-transfer/README.md

 5. Also provide feedback bitchessss because we love your supoprt!!

+Note0: to quit from pc side type anything on terminal and press enter

-Note: To change configuration again you can run configuration_selector.py file, also provide our app storage permission.
+Note1: To change configuration again you can run configuration_selector.py file, also provide our app storage permission.

 Note2: Make sure tkinter is installed on your host mahcine.